openshift/configuration-anomaly-detection/pkg/pagerduty/README.md

 ### Manual Testing
 #### Set up the WebHook
-To do this I needed to create a webhook https://support.pagerduty.com/docs/webhooks#add-a-v3-webhook-subscription and attach it to a schedule (I put all of the options on)
+To do this I needed to create a webhook https://support.pagerduty.com/docs/webhooks#add-a-v3-webhook-subscription and attach it to a schedule (I put all the options on)

-#### Provide an http receiver to push the webhook data to
+#### Provide a http receiver to push the webhook data to

 then I installed https://ngrok.com/ on my machine and started it with
 ```